 Top Biologists in India: Celebrating the Scientists Who Revolutionized Indian Biological Sciences

-India has a rich legacy of pioneering biologists whose work has profoundly impacted science, healthcare, and conservation on a global scale.
+Indian biologists has a rich legacy of pioneering whose work has profoundly impacted science, healthcare, and conservation on a global scale.

 From groundbreaking studies in ornithology to advancements in genetic research, these renowned Indian biologists have made discoveries that resonate beyond national borders.